AndroxxTraxxon/python-sf-toolkit/docs/source/index.rst

 ===========================================

 **Salesforce Toolkit** is a Python library designed to simplify interactions with the Salesforce API.
-It provides a clean, Pythonic interface for connecting to Salesforce instances and working with Salesforce data.
+It provides a clean, object-oriented interface for connecting to Salesforce instances and working with Salesforce data through native Python data structures.

 .. toctree::
    :maxdepth: 2